 Finally, it’s worth mentioning that if the person you are in conflict with is not able to meet you on the level of intimacy where you’d like to be met, be patient!
 They are doing the best they can.

-Radical Improv provides a container for enhancing our ability to experience intense sensations in relationship with others.
+In the workshops I lead we create a container for enhancing our ability to experience intense sensations (the good, the bad and the ugly!) in relationship with others.
 We become each other’s allies in cultivating that ability, which leads to more connection and intimacy.
 And that’s exciting!